borisboev79/GrouMan-Front-End/README.md

 Server is started from /server folder by terminal command: node server.js

-Front end is also deployed to firebase and can be accessed to https://grouman-73a41.firebaseapp.com/
+App is also deployed to firebase and can be accessed to https://grouman-73a41.firebaseapp.com/